Meet the Associate Deans

 Associate Dean and Associate Professor

 Dr. Burns earned her Ph.D. from the University of Rhode Island.
 She has been a faculty member at Merrimack College for twenty years and is currently serving as the Associate Dean of The School of Liberal Arts.
 Her scholarship focuses on Writing Center theory and practice, and her co-authored article with Linda Shamoon has been republished in a number of anthologies and has been cited in many articles and papers.
 Her articles have been published in Writing Center Journal, Perspectives on Plagiarism and Intellectual Property in a Postmodern World, The Politics of Writing Centers, The Writing Lab Newsletter, and Writing in The Center.
 Dr. Burns has presented papers at the annual Conference on College Composition and Communication and at regional and national conferences.
 Her current research focuses on the writing of missionary women of the 19th and 20th centuries.
 Dr. Burns was Chair of the Department of Communication Arts and Sciences and past President of the Faculty Senate.978-837-5358

 Associate Dean and Professor

 Dr. Cowart currently serves as Associate Dean of the School of Liberal Arts.
-She prioritizes collaborating with faculty to create new initiatives, such as the interdisciplinary film studies program that will start Fall 2015.
+She prioritizes collaborating with faculty to create new initiatives, such as the M.S. in Clinical Mental Health Counseling, and multiple new Interdisciplinary programs.
 Dr. Cowart previously chaired the Philosophy Department for over six years and has been a member of the Merrimack faculty since 2000, during which she was awarded a CETL Fellowship and multiple research grants.
 Dr. Cowart currently is serving her second term on the Board of Directors of Jane Doe, Inc., the Massachusetts coalition to end sexual assault and domestic violence.978.837.5265